Even the pros had a first time.

 - Do you need to bring your own pedals/cymbals/etc?

-- Are there enough cymbal stands or other hardware (and does the studio have enough straight or boom stands)?
+- Are there enough stands and other hardware (and does the studio have enough straight or boom stands for your needs)?

 - If you’re using your own kit, can you load in and set up before the recording session to save time?